 Pacifica student goes from hardly knowing English to Valedictorian

-OXNARD, Calif. - A Pacifica High School student left Mexico when she was fifteen-years-old and came to American without any friends or knowing the English language well.
+OXNARD, Calif. - A Pacifica High School student left Mexico when she was 15 years old and came to American without any friends or knowing the English language well.

 Now, that student is graduating at the top of her class as Valedictorian.